-Masterclass B - Setting Up A Maker Space
+Masterclass B - Setting Up A Maker Space *SOLD OUT*

 Making is in the news.
 STEM and STEAM are a significant part of Australia's National Innovation Agenda.
 Nowadays every school and library needs at least one maker-space.
 But do you know how to set it up?
 Do you know what's involved?
 How do you keep it interesting?
 This Masterclass will show you everything you need to know to get started....even on a shoe-string budget.